rothskeller/packet-shell/README.md

 where it introduces a newline.)
 Editing ends when you finish the last field or press the ESC key.
 Press F1 for help on the current field.

-If a «field» is specified, editing begins with that field rather than the start of the form.
-The specified field name can be a shortened version of the actual field name; the command uses heuristics to select the best matching field for whatever name is given.
-(Hint: string together all of the capital letters of the field name, like `tl` for “To Location”.)
+If a «field-name» is specified, editing begins with that field rather than the start of the form.
+(See the discussion of «field-name»s at the top of this page for details.
 Editing starts with the first field if the specified field name doesn't match anything.

 If the keyword `errors` is provided, editing includes only those fields that have validation errors.